HawkdotDev/portfolio/README.md

 # Portfolio-Website
-This is the repository for maintaining and working on portfolio website.
+This is the repository for maintaining and working on a personal portfolio website.